-As used herein, the reference to "Landlord's knowledge", "Landlord's actual knowledge" or other such references to the knowledge of Landlord shall be deemed to mean the actual knowledge, without investigation or inquiry of James L. Zboril and Scott I. Peek, Jr. (the "Designated Landlord Knowledge Parties") and shall not be construed, by imputation or otherwise, to refer to the knowledge of any other officer, agent, manager, representative or employee of Landlord, or to impose upon the Designated Landlord Knowledge, or the absence thereof, pertains.
+As used herein, the reference to "Landlord's knowledge", "Landlord's actual knowledge" or other such references to the knowledge of Landlord shall be deemed to mean the actual knowledge, without investigation or inquiry of James L. Zboril and Scott I. Peek, Jr. (the "Designated Landlord Knowledge Parties") and shall not be construed, by imputation or otherwise, to refer to the knowledge of any other officer, agent, manager, representative or employee of Landlord, or to impose upon the Designated Landlord Knowledge Parties any duty to investigate the matter to which such actual knowledge, or the absence thereof, pertains.
 There shall be no personal liability on the part of the Designated Landlord Knowledge Parties arising out of this Lease or any of Landlord's representations and warranties.

 SECTION 33 - NON-WAIVER.
 No waiver of any covenant or condition of this Lease by either party shall be deemed to imply or constitute a further waiver of the same covenant or condition or of any other covenant or condition of this Lease.
 Any such waiver must be in writing and signed by the party granting the waiver.
 Except as expressly set forth in this Lease, no act or omission of Landlord or its agents shall constitute an actual or constructive eviction, unless Landlord shall have first received written notice of Tenant's claim and shall have had a reasonable opportunity to remedy such claim.
-Except as expressly set forth in this Lease, no act or distinct an actual or constructive breach, unless Tenant shall have first received written notice of Landlord's claim and shall have had a reasonable opportunity to remedy such claim to the extent such notice and cure period is expressly provided in this Lease.
+Except as expressly set forth in this Lease, no act or omission of Tenant or its agents shall constitute an actual or constructive breach, unless Tenant shall have first received written notice of Landlord's claim and shall have had a reasonable opportunity to remedy such claim to the extent such notice and cure period is expressly provided in this Lease.